 2016 Various prizes for performance in FHS Jurisprudence (Jesus College)

 2014 Open Scholarship (Jesus College)

-Languages, travel, saxophones, choral singing, squash, and reading
+Languages, choral singing, squash, cycling, and reading.